No more building up the courage to ask somebody out in person.

 1) Dating App Market

-- Revenue in the online dating segment is expected to amount to US$2.141m in 2020.
+- Revenue in the online dating segment is expected to amount to US$2.5 billion in 2024.

 - The average revenue per user is now US$8.92.